© Alexandra / pixabay.com / 2015 / CC0 1.0

 There’s actually a fair bit of vigorous dissension over when Pumpkin Day should be observed.

-In the real world, the Henry Doubleday Research Association sponsors Pumpkin day on the last Sunday in October at the Ryton Organic Gardens south of Coventry in the West Midlands, England.
+The Henry Doubleday Research Association sponsors Pumpkin day on the last Sunday in October at the Ryton Organic Gardens south of Coventry in the West Midlands, England.
 The Royal Horticultural Society holds one at its Rosemoor Garden in Devon on the third or fourth Sunday in October.
 Everyone else holds a Pumpkin Day within a few days of Hallowe’en.